Qihao-He/Parallel-programming/PI/log.md

    65536	6978	6703	6674	82769	12.4x
    131072	16734	16110	16171	183731	11.4x

+These are the time measure for the time-old and time-new that gives out the speedup.
+As the points of calculation increases, the speedup of changing the batch size from 1 to 10 to 50 is not making the typical per-transform runtimes in microseconds changes a lot.

 QUESTION: What does the column difference in batch=1,10,50 means.
 With the FFTW Fastest Fourier Transform in the West (FFTW).
 From the results shows: the Speedup increases to 12.5x peak at 4096 points.